dewinterjack/journey/toolbox/javascript/node.md

 Modules should expose an error-first callback interface. **What does this mean??**

 I should always check for errors with callbacks.

+It has something to do with the asynchronous flow of an app/